Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta Ratios at 2 Gyr: Abstract

 \section{Abstract}

-We present K-band spectra of rest-frame optical emission lines for \ntot\ star-forming galaxies at $z\sim3.2\mbox{--}3.7$ using MOSFIRE on the Keck 1 telescope.
+We present \K-band spectra of rest-frame optical emission lines for \ntot\ star-forming galaxies at $z\sim3.2\mbox{--}3.7$ using MOSFIRE on the Keck 1 telescope.
 Strong rest-frame optical [\ion{O}{3}] and H$\beta$ emission lines were detected in \nd\ LBGs.
 The median flux ratio of [\ion{O}{3}]$\lambda$5007 to H$\beta$ is \frat.
 This is a factor of $5\mbox{--}10\times$ higher than in local galaxies with similar stellar masses.
-The observed H$\beta$ luminosities are in good agreement with expectations from the estimated star-formation rates, and none of our sources are detected in deep X-ray stacks, ruling out significant contamination by active galactic nuclei.
+None of our sources are detected in deep X-ray stacks, ruling out significant contamination by active galactic nuclei.
 Combining our sample with a variety of LBGs from the literature, including \nall\ galaxies selected in a very similar manner, we find a high median ratio of [\ion{O}{3}]/H$\beta = $ \fratall.
 This high ratio seems to be an ubiquitous feature of $z\sim3\mbox{--}4$ LBGs, very different from typical local star-forming galaxies at similar stellar masses.
 The only comparable systems at $z\sim0$ are those with similarly high specific star-formation rates, though $\sim5\times$ lower stellar masses.
-High specific star-formation rates either result in a much higher ionization parameter or other unusual conditions for the interstellar medium, which result in a much higher [\ion{O}{3}]/H$\beta$ line ratio.
+High specific star-formation rates may result in a higher ionization parameter, higher electron density, or harder ionizing radiation, which, combined different elemental abundances, result in a much higher [\ion{O}{3}]/H$\beta$ line ratio.
 This implies a strong relation between a global property of a galaxy, the specific star-formation rate, and the local conditions of ISM in star-forming regions.

 \keywords{galaxies: evolution --- galaxies: high-redshift --- galaxies: spectroscopy }